School officials announce multiple principal changes

 “I have been so fortunate to spend the last year working with the East Carteret High School community,” said Davis, “and I will be forever grateful for their support.
 I am thankful for this new opportunity in the familiar halls of Croatan High School, and I am excited to serve the community and students alongside such talented teachers and staff members.”

-Charity Clemmons, current assistant principal at Morehead City Primary School, is named principal at Beaufort Elementary School, replacing Karen Wood, who will be working for the NC Department of Public Instruction’s Office of Early Learning as an Early Education Consultant for the Southeast region and will be leaving her post as principal of BES on June 16.
+Charity Clemmons, current assistant principal at Morehead City Primary School, is named principal at Beaufort Elementary School (BES), replacing Karen Wood who will be working for the N.C.
+Department of Public Instruction’s Office of Early Learning as an early education consultant for the Southeast region and will be leaving her post as principal of BES on June 16.

 “Broad Creek Middle School is a wonderful school with an exceptional reputation,” Ms. Bell said.
 “As a former student of Carteret County Public Schools, I was part of the student body who worked with stakeholders to choose the mascot and school colors of Broad Creek Middle when it was first built.
 I look forward to guiding the team at Broad Creek Middle School, meeting the students and parents, and working with the entire school community to continue the great programming Mrs. Weinhold and her team have put in place.
 All the stakeholders within the Bogue community have been extremely supportive and caring throughout my tenure at BSES.
 My heart is bigger because of their Cub Pride."

-Mary Ellington, was named principal of Morehead City Primary School.
-She is the current principal of Newport Elementary School.
+Mary Ellington was named principal of Morehead City Primary School.
+She is the current principal of Newport Elementary School (NES).
 Ellington holds a Master of School Administration degree as well as an undergraduate education degree from East Carolina University.
-She is a graduate of the Carteret County Public School System, and prior to her principal position at NES, she served as an assistant principal at Bogue Sound Elementary and Beaufort Elementary School.
+She is a graduate of the Carteret County Public School System and prior to her principal position at NES, she served as an assistant principal at Bogue Sound Elementary and Beaufort Elementary School.
 She was also a teacher at White Oak Elementary School.
 Ellington begins at Morehead City Primary School on July 1.

 Ellington said, “I am excited to join the wonderful team at Morehead City Primary School and to serve alongside the families of the Sand Castle.
 I know that by working together, we can continue to put students first in everything we do.”

-“I have enjoyed my time as one of the Morehead Middle Minutemen,” said Mr. Olander.
-“I look forward to new opportunities serving as the Principal at Bridges School.”
+“I have enjoyed my time as one of the Morehead Middle Minutemen,” said Olander.
+“I look forward to new opportunities serving as the principal at Bridges School.”

 Olander begins as principal of Bridges School on July 1.